Wenape/fview-infinitescrollview/README.md

 ```

-Callback (Example 2 - Reactive Subscription & Cursor: Update your subscription to return more data as well as the limit on the cursor within the helper):
+Callback (Example 2 - Reactive Cursor & Subscription: Using a limit for your subscription aswell as a cursor within a helper):

 ```js